Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 Stripe began making venture-style investments in startups in 2014.

 Jordan Angelos runs the investing and M&A team at Stripe.
-Since joining the company from Accel in 2016, Angelos has ramped up investment pace, with 8 of Stripe’s 14 total deals occurring in 2019.
+Since joining the company from Accel in 2016, Angelos has ramped up investment pace, with 23 of 30 deals Stripe has participated in closing since the beginning of 2019.

 The investment team appears to be growing, implying a more concerted focus on early-stage investments and M&A, with recent additions to the team and a growing presence in New York.

-Stripe has been involved in several deals to startups that can help expand Stripe’s presence in developing and international markets, including:
+Stripe has participated in several deals to startups that can help expand Stripe’s presence in international markets, including:

 - Cuenca, a Mexico City-based mobile banking and payments app for Mexico’s underbanked population (most recent round: $7.4M Series A, 2019)

-- Paystack, a Nigerian-based digital payments platform that bears a striking resemblance to Stripe ($8M Series A, 2018)
+- Paystack, a Nigerian-based digital payments platform that bears a striking resemblance to Stripe ($8M Series A, 2018 and then an acquisition in 2020)

 - Rapyd, a London-based global payments network and “fintech-as-a-service” company ($120M across 2 Series C tranches, 2019)

-As of January 2020, Stripe is reportedly considering a $30M investment in Fast, a one-click login and checkout tool to enable e-commerce.
+Stripe also led a $20M Series A for Fast, a checkout tool for e-commerce.
 This is ostensibly a competitor to Stripe’s Checkout product.
 Given the reported size of the investment, Fast could be a potential acquisition target for Stripe down the road.

-Stripe has asserted its focus on making life easier for developers as the fastest way to increase the GDP of the Internet.
-Beyond the tools the company has built internally, it has also invested in companies solving problems in the developer ecosystem.
+Stripe’s mission statement focuses on making life easier for developers and increasing the GDP of the internet.
+To achieve these goals, the company has built various tools internally and has also invested in companies solving problems in the developer ecosystem.

-In 2018, Stripe invested in Lambda School, the computer science academy that trains students to be software engineers for a portion of their future salary.
-It has also invested in StdLib, a library of pre-built APIs for developers.
+In 2018, Stripe invested in Lambda School, which trains students to be software engineers in exchange for a cut of their future salary.
+The company doubled down by participating in Lambda’s $74M Series C in 2020.
+Stripe has also invested in Autocode (formerly Stdlib) a library of pre-built APIs for developers.

 Expansion into emerging markets